Agency for Cultural Affairs

 The Agency for Cultural Affairs (文化庁, Bunka-chō) is a special body of the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT).
 It was set up in 1968 to promote Japanese arts and culture.

-The agency's budget for FY 2018 rose to ¥107.7 billion.

 Overview

 The agency's Cultural Affairs Division disseminates information about the arts within Japan and internationally, and the Cultural Properties Protection Division protects the nation's cultural heritage.
 The Cultural Affairs Division is concerned with such areas as art and culture promotion, art copyrights, and improvements in the national language.
 It also supports both national and local arts and cultural festivals, and it funds traveling cultural events in music, theater, dance, art exhibitions, and film-making.
 Special prizes are offered to encourage young artists and established practitioners, and some grants are given each year to enable them to train abroad.
 The agency funds national museums of modern art in Kyoto and Tokyo and The National Museum of Western Art in Tokyo, which exhibit both Japanese and international shows.
 The agency also supports the Japan Art Academy, which honors eminent persons of arts and letters, appointing them to membership and offering ¥3.5 million in prize money.
 Awards are made in the presence of the Emperor, who personally bestows the highest accolade, the Order of Culture.
 In 1989, for the first time two women—a writer and a costume designer—were nominated for the Order of Cultural Merit, another official honor carrying the same stipend.

 The Cultural Properties Protection Division originally was established to oversee restorations after World War II.
 As of April 2018, it was responsible for 1,805 historic sites, including the ancient capitals of Asuka, Heijokyo, and Fujiwara, 410 scenic places, and 1,027 national monuments, and for such indigenous fauna as ibis and storks.
 In addition, over 10,000 items had the lesser designation of Important Cultural Properties, with fine arts and crafts accounting for the largest share, with over 10,000 so designated.

 The government protects buried properties, of which some 300,000 had been identified.
 During the 1980s, many important prehistoric and historic sites were investigated by the archaeological institutes that the agency funded, resulting in about 2,000 excavations in 1989.
 The wealth of material unearthed shed new light on the controversial period of the formation of the Japanese state.